domdus/directus-extension-assets-by-filename/README.md

 # Directus Assets by Filename Extension

-A Directus endpoint extension that allows you to retrieve files by filename, title, or filename_download instead of requiring the file UUID.
-Perfect for creating human-readable URLs and simplifying file access in your applications.
+A Directus endpoint extension that allows you to retrieve files by filename instead of requiring the file UID.
+Perfect for creating human-readable URLs and simplifying file access.

 ## Why Use This Extension?

-Instead of this:
+Instead of requesting via file uid:
 ```
 /assets/550e8400-e29b-41d4-a716-446655440000?width=800
 ```

-You can do this:
+You can request with filename_disk:
 ```
-/assets/_/fd/product-photo.jpg?width=800
+/assets/_/_/product-photo.jpg?width=800
 ```
-Or even shorter with custom env variable:
+And make it even shorter with a custom env variable:
 ```
 /a/product-photo.jpg?width=800
 ```

 ## Features

-- **Multiple Lookup Methods**: Query files by `filename_disk`, `title`, or `filename_download`
+- **Filename Lookup**: Query files by `filename_disk`
 - **Full Compatibility**: All transformation parameters (width, height, presets, etc.) work exactly like the default assets endpoint
 - **Permission Respect**: Uses Directus's accountability system to ensure proper permission checks
 - **Cache Preservation**: Inherits complete caching behavior from Directus's default assets endpoint